goatgoose/cs202-differ/README.md

 ## Usage

-Install dependencies via `pip3 install -r dependencies.txt`.
+Install dependencies via `pip3 install -r requirements.txt`.

 Place `run_test.py` in an assignment directory (i.e. a4, a5).
 Run via `python3 run_test.py tests/<test>` where `<test>` is the test file.